-Currently, I’m employed at Salesforce as a UX Designer on products Audience Studio, Data Studio, and Advertising Studio.
+Currently, I’m employed at Salesforce as Senior Product Designer working on Salesforce Data Cloud.
 There are many parts of my work I would love to showcase, however in order to reserve visibility for only publics designs of our products and hinder duplication I can only speak to people in person about a good portion of my work.
 In the meantime, I can tell you about my processes and give a glimpse at what I do.

 Understanding business needs in tandem with user needs is essential for a project ask at Salesforce.
 Every project starts with understanding from the beginning of a release cycle.
 What is the vision?
 What do we see this release accomplishing?
 What are the user goals?
 What are the business goals?
 Once there is a shared understanding from a high level do we dig deeper into the project asks.

 Building relationships is integral with my work at Salesforce.
 I directly interact with Product Owners and Developers to understand the user needs, business needs and developer needs.
 We seek to understand what are the key jobs to be done the user needs to take care, and how might we help our users accomplish those jobs.

 Depnding on the scale of the necessary solution, I collaborate both cross-discipline and cross-product to make sure the work we do aligns closely with similar work in other product area and is consistent with the Salesforce System.